lucia2007/discover-the-code/README.md

 ## Design Choices

-At first I intended to make the game colorful and playful, as is visible from the original wireframes.
+Originally, I intended to make the game colorful and playful, as is visible from the wireframes.
 As I am using a large number of colors in the color picker, it was very hard to find contrasting backgrounds.
 I changed the color of the background to white and with time I started to appreciate the minimalist design more and more.
 I had to add black borders around the white clues to keep the clues visible.

 - ### Typography